ylxdzsw/nattoppet/readme.md

 $ nattoppet build
 ```

+for more information about nattoppet CLI util, use `nattoppet --help`

 #### 目录结构

 "A post" means a folder that contains `post.json`.
 Posts can be placed on directories that are not posts.